-Your doctor will ask you questions to find out how often you have pale or clay-colored stools, other symptoms you may have, and to find out what medications you are taking.
+Your doctor will ask you questions about accompanying symptoms and medications you’re taking.
 Your doctor may also perform tests to help diagnose the cause of your pale or clay-colored stools.
 Possible tests include:

-- magnetic resonance cholangiopancreatography (MRCP) (a special type of magnetic resonance imaging, or MRI, that captures detailed images of the biliary system)
+- magnetic resonance cholangiopancreatography (MRCP), a special type of magnetic resonance imaging (MRI) that captures detailed images of the biliary system

-- abdominal ultrasound: a test that uses sound waves to develop a picture of your organs
+- abdominal ultrasound, to develop a picture of your organs

-Once the underlying cause of pale or clay-colored schools is treated, your stools should return to a normal brown color.
-However, not all causes are curable, such as liver disease and some cancerous tumors.
+Once the underlying cause of pale or clay-colored stools is treated, your stools should return to a normal brown color.
+However, some causes, such as liver disease and some cancerous tumors, are incurable.
 If the cause is incurable, you will continue to have pale or clay-colored stools.

 Some of the causes of pale or clay-colored stools are not preventable, but others are.
 Some forms of hepatitis have vaccines for prevention.
 Alcoholic hepatitis can be prevented by not drinking alcohol in excess.
 If the cause is unknown, work toward having healthy bowel movements by eating a balanced diet that is high in fiber.

 This feature is for informational purposes only and should not be used to diagnose.
 Please consult a healthcare professional if you have health concerns.